-115.251 Resident reporting

-VOAOHIN policy P100:16 ensures that residents have multiple internal and external ways to privately report allegations of sexual abuse, assault, harassment incidents.
+115.251 Resident reporting Auditor Overall Determination: Meets Standard Auditor Discussion VOAOHIN policy P100:16 ensures that residents have multiple internal and external ways to privately report allegations of sexual abuse, assault, harassment incidents.
 Residents are not restricted to reporting such allegations via the agency's complaint and grievance procedures.
 Residents are encouraged to report allegations of sexual assault, abuse, or harassment through the following established methods:

-- · The agency's toll-free hotline which is monitored by the PREA Coordinator

-- · The agency's email report link

-- · The State of Ohio's toll-free hotline

-- · The State of Indiana's toll-free hotline

-- · The State of Indiana's email report link

-- · Federal Bureau of Prison's toll-free hotline

-- · Verbally or in writing to any staff member, contractor, or volunteer
+- The agency's toll-free hotline which is monitored by the PREA Coordinator - The agency's email report link - The State of Ohio's toll-free hotline - The local numbers for Hamilton County and Cincinnati area - The local number and address for the YWCA of Greater Cincinnati - Federal Bureau of Prison's toll-free hotline - Verbally or in writing to any staff member, contractor, or volunteer

 The auditor verified that the methods available to residents and staff were posted in various areas throughout the facility and listed in the resident handbook.
-Residents can use the free phone near the control center or their own personal cell phone to report an allegation to the available hotline numbers.
+The entire resident handbook is posted on a bulletin board in both the male and female housing units.
+Residents can use the phones in the housing units or their own personal cell phone to report an allegation to the available hotline numbers.
 Residents can also speak directly to any staff member, including having a private meeting, or complete a grievance form to report an allegation.
-Because residents have access to the community, they can send mail without the assistance of staff and/or contact the local police department to report allegations.